Nick Jonas Reveals Who Helped Him To Find The Perfect Engagement Ring To Propose Priyanka Chopra

 Before tying the knot with Priyanka Chopra at the picturesque Umaid Bhavan Palace in Jodhpur, Nick Jonas had shut down a Tiffany & Co. store to buy an exquisite ring to propose his ladylove in the most romantic way possible.

 Reportedly, Nick took Priyanka to Crete, where he proposed on the midnight after her birthday, July 19.
-The singer later told Vogue magazine, "I got down on one knee, again, and I said, {Will you make me the happiest man in the world and marry me?
+The singer later told Vogue magazine, "I got down on one knee, again, and I said, "Will you make me the happiest man in the world and marry me?
 "No joke-she took about 45 seconds.
 Forty-five seconds of silence."
 Priyanka was speechless, by her own account.
 So Nick further told her, "I'm going to put this ring on your finger now unless you have any objections."

 Recently, Nick opened up about how he zeroed in the perfect engagement ring for Priyanka.